AfPBA CRISPR Course in Gene Editing

 The goal of the AfPBA CRISPR course is to train molecular scientists engaged in crop improvement, particularly those working in national programs at institutions desiring to implement or initiate gene editing programs.

-A unique element of this program involves post-mentorship and ongoing support for sustained lab productivity beyond course completion and founding of translational partnerships for commercialization and value chain development.
+A unique element of this program involves post-graduate mentorship and ongoing support for sustained lab productivity beyond course completion and founding of translational partnerships for commercialization and value chain development.

 The course leverages DNA sequence information being amassed by the AOCC on 101 African orphan crops, which include a diversity of vegetable, fruit, nut, legume, oilseed, cereal, and tree species.
 Furthermore, it emphasizes the role of CRISPR in the overall scheme of cultivar development and in addressing the needs of smallholder farmers, and will support a Community of Practice strongly linked to the disciplines required for product launch, seed distribution, and farmer adoption.